sanzstv/battleship-js/README.md

 Game experience is enhanced by emphatically declaring your moves as you type them.

-Unit tests can be run in the browser through the BattleshipSpec.html file.
+Unit tests can be run with the command:

+	`jasmine`

 Rules:
 	Battleship is a two player game where each player takes turns attempting to sink the other player's ships.